raulcano/docker-ip2tor-host/README.md

 Before running the docker container, the Host machine needs to be configured described below.
 For convenience, the main steps are included in the file ```_host-init.sh```, so if you're ok with it, you can set it to executable and run it (remember you'll still need to configure manually your OpenSSH stuff).
+Docker installation is also needed, but it was too tricky to automatize in the same script, so I created a different one ```_host-init-docker.sh```, based on the instructions from here: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04

 # TL;DR